blank-string/blankstring.com/README.md

 ## TODO

 * make the home page
-  * icon goes to episode page
   * search
-* make episode pages
 * make distribution pages
-* create a script which generates html files for each episode
 * travis to run this every day adding a "last updated" to each page